JBCL About Time Professional - Time Recording

 Note:

 -The defaults are all options turned on.
-This makes you
+This makes you record all

-record all details for each job as you go.
-Operating like
+details for each job as you go.
+Operating like this is very fast so

-this is very fast so try this first.
-If you find you prefer
+try this first.
+If you find you prefer to not record everything

 as you go you can change this later.

 -"Clock Starts when stop previous job".
-By default the system
+By default the system is

-for the next job.
-If you prefer the next job time to not
+job.
+If you prefer the next job time to not start until you click

-start until you click "OK" on it, then uncheck this option.
+"OK" on it, then uncheck this option.
+You can always alter the start

-time buttons as well. - so the system has complete flexibility.
+time for any job with the edit time buttons as well. - so the system has

-Click OK when finished and say Yes to save if you wish to save
+Click OK when finished and say Yes to save if you wish to save changes.

 Note - make sure the employee rates per unit are loaded.
+These may

 To Index